epurdom/clusterExperiment/update2.2.md

 * The argument `whichAssay` is added to most functions to allow the user to select the assay on which the operations will be performed.

-These changes are fully detailed in the [NEWS](https://github.com/epurdom/clusterExperiment/blob/master/NEWS) file of the package (all releases since May 1).